profhudsonafonso/schemalens_reprodutibilty/analysis/generated/advisor_experimental_response.md

 The all-run ablation shows that removing any major analytical component reduces preservation quality and increases regret.

+### Relation to the advisor's analytical-variable concern

+This section directly answers the question: are the analytical variables actually useful, or are they only descriptive labels?

+The ablation study shows that the variables are not decorative.
+When depth, relationship semantics, residual traversal, sharedness, or update volatility are removed, the ability to preserve Top-1 and near-best configurations decreases.
+This is exactly the type of evidence needed to support the methodology.

+The strongest message for the advisor is that the complete method performs better because it combines variables.
+Removing relationship semantics and depth together causes the largest degradation, which means that the conceptual structure and the workload traversal structure must be interpreted together.

 ## 7. Ablation study - hot runs

 | Variant | Available hot cases | Top-1 | Near-best | Mean regret | Interpretation |